resource-watch/slate/source/includes/api/_dataset.md

 When creating a Carto based-dataset, the RW API will try to validate the `connectorUrl` by trying to connect to the corresponding Carto table - the result of this will determine if the dataset's status will be set to `saved` or `error`.

-### ArcGIS feature Service
+### ArcGIS feature layer

-> Example of creating a dataset based on ArcGIS feature service data with the minimum fields required
+> Example of creating a dataset based on ArcGIS feature layer data with the minimum fields required

 ```shell
 curl -X POST https://api.resourcewatch.org/v1/dataset \